Moraxella canis

 Moraxella canis is a Gram-negative, oxidase-positive bacterium in the genus Moraxella.
 The organism is considered normal oral flora of cats and dogs, and it is not commonly attributed to infection in healthy humans.
 However, the organism has been reported to cause sepsis in an immunocompromised individual.
 Additionally, M. canis was isolated from a dog bite wound in Sweden and from an ulcerated supraclavicular lymph node of a patient.
+M. canis grows readily on blood and MacConkey agar.